lej71904-debug/GroupB3-Project2/README.md

 Debit and debit represent the same method
 MC and Mastercard represent the same brand

 ### **Issue 4 – Mixed Discount Formats (Sales_Dump.discount)**

-Discounts are recorded in five distinct formats, and 32 of 200 rows (16%) have no discount value at all:
-ValueMeaning10%10 percent with symbol5%5 percent with symbol55 percent as a bare number (no symbol)promo5A promotional code representing 5% offstudent 10%Text label plus percent value0No discountNULLMissing — assumed no discount
+The discount column contains five distinct formats across the dataset, with 32 of 200 rows (16%) having no value at all.
+Some entries use a percent symbol (10%, 5%), others store the same value as a bare number with no symbol (5), and others use text-based codes such as promo5 or student 10% that require interpretation before they can be used in any calculation.
+Zero-discount rows are recorded as 0 in some cases and left NULL in others.
+NULL values were assumed to mean no discount was applied.

 ### **Issue 5 – Mixed Tax Formats (Sales_Dump.tax)**

-Tax is stored in at least five formats across 200 rows, and 33 rows have no tax value:
-ValueMeaning8.25%Decimal percent with symbol0.0825Decimal rate7%Percent with symbol13%Canadian HST as percentHST 13%Labeled text with rate
-The same tax rate of 13% appears as 13%, 0.13, and HST 13% in different rows.
+The tax column contains at least five distinct formats across the dataset, with 33 rows having no value at all.
+Some entries use a percent symbol (7%, 8.25%, 13%), others store the equivalent decimal rate (0.0825, 0.13), and others include a label alongside the value (HST 13%).
+The same underlying tax rate can appear in multiple forms within the same column — the Canadian HST rate of 13%, for example, appears as 13%, 0.13, and HST 13% in different rows.
+Without normalization, any tax calculation or comparison across rows would produce incorrect results.

 ### **Issue 6 – Currency Code Embedded in Price Fields (Sales_Dump.unit_price, Product_Supplier_Master.cost, list_price)**